jaruiz/light52/test/hello_asm/readme.txt

 In order to make this demo, you need the free assembler ASEM51.

-DOS BAT script 'build.bat' will assemble the demo and build a suitable object code VHDL package that can then be used in synthesis or simulation.

-You can run this demo on the software simulator by running script 'run.bat'.

-You can run this demo in Modelsim using script /sim/light52_hello_tb.do.

-Once you have run the demo in Modelsim and B51, you can then compare the respective simulation logs (sw_log.txt and /sim/hw_sim_log.txt).
-For this demo, both files should be identical.

-It should be easy to port the BAT scripts to any linux shell flavor.
+Running `build all` will build the program and create an intel hex file, a listing file and a vhdl file that you can use to initialize a ROM for simulation or for synthesis.

+Please use the makefile in /sim/ghdl to run this example on a vhdl simularion OR on a software ISS.